 EJB Bad Practices: Use of java.io

-"An enterprise bean must not use the java.io package to attempt to access files and directories in the file system."
+"An enterprise bean should exercise caution when using the Java I/O package to attempt to access files and directories in the file system."

 A requirement that the specification justifies in the following way:

 "The file system APIs are not well-suited for business components to access data.
+Files might not be accessible from all instances, or their content might be different on different instances, and coordinating updates to the file can be difficult.
 Business components should use a resource manager API, such as JDBC, to store data."